steveshogren/hugo-blog/content/post/next-book.md

 It takes courage to step outside your comfort zone and learn something new.
 You might be the only person learning something new on your team.
 That is ok!
-Don't worry about "converting" everyone else to the path of learning, and do not make fun of them or the only language they know.
+Don't worry about "converting" everyone else to the path of learning, and **do not make fun of them or the only language they know**.
 (Developers who only know one language take any comment good or bad about "their" language as a comment about themselves.)
 If you do make fun of them, you will start to resent them.
 It'll make you look like an outsider, and they will ignore you and finally push you